-Oreo cows come in mini versions.
+Oreo cows (sometimes also called panda cows) come in mini versions.
 Seriously!

 Belted Galloway cows are hardy in the winter with their double shaggy coats that they shed in the summer.
 They were originally bred in Scotland and can do well in both warm and cold climates.

 Look for the characteristic white belt to pick out Belties from the crowd.

 Dexter cattle were bred in Ireland and are smaller by nature due to the lack of resources in mountains where they originated.
 They were dubbed "The Poor Man's Cow" because they don't take much to raise, so they're ideal for homesteading.
 They grow to about 36-44 inches, so mini for a cow.